 - 2 1/2 tsp cornstarch

-- 1/2 cup sun dried tomatoe halves packed in olive oil with herbs , finely chopped (this can be done in a food processor)
+- 1/2 cup sun dried tomato halves packed in olive oil, drained and finely chopped**

 - 1/4 cup heavy cream